RLBot/RLBot/README.md

 ## Framework Contributors

-This repository is temporarily obsolete because ongoing development has gone 'closed source' to meet the legal needs of the Psyonix API.
-You should not be pulling this repo as a contributor because it's too outdated to support changes:
+This repository is currently incomplete to meet the legal needs of the Psyonix API.
+It is missing the source code behind RLBot.exe, and a few other files.
+If you want to make a code change that involves RLBot.exe (or the interface dll since it's closely related), you'll need some help from someone with access to the closed repo.
-- It doesn't interact successfully with the latest version of Rocket League, so you wouldn't be able to test changes adequately.
-- The closed source branch has diverged enough that merging would be troublesome.

 We expect we'll be able to open-source everything eventually, and then this repo will be back in business.

+**NOTICE:** We intend to cherry-pick any commits you make here into the closed repo.
+At a later date, when we have permission to open-source everything, we will **force push** the closed repo to this master branch.
+Your commits will still be there with proper attribution, but if you have any work in progress, it will need to be rebased at that time.

 # RLBot